SAFE Notes: Everything You Need to Know

 Capped SAFE Notes

-- Make the first convertible or SAFE note have a low cap on the amount sold, such as $1mm or $2mm — something reasonable.
+- Make the first convertible or SAFE note have a low cap on the amount sold, such as $1 million or $2 million — something reasonable.

 - Don't do many rounds of notes with many different limits on them.
 That is too risky.